MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 ### TSV output format

 The `tsv` output format returns tab- and newline-separated values without extra formatting, keys, or other symbols.
-This format is useful when the output is used another command.
+This format is useful when the output is stored in a parameter and used in another command.

 One use case for `tsv` formatting is queries that retrieve a value out of a CLI command, such as an Azure resource ID or resource name, and store the value in a local environment variable.
 By default the results are returned in JSON format, which may be an issue when dealing with JSON strings that are enclosed in `"` characters.
 The quotes may __not__ be interpreted by the shell if the command output is directly assigned to the environment variable.
 This issue be seen in the following example that assigns a query result to an environment variable: